nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

 Install prerequisites
 *********************

-Depending on your preferred development environment, install the following tools:
+Depending on your preferred development environment, install the required tools:

 .. tabs::

    .. group-tab:: nRF Connect for Visual Studio Code

+      * The latest version of the :ref:`requirements_clt` package.
+        Download it from the `nRF Command Line Tools`_ page.
       * The latest version of |VSC| for your operating system from the `Visual Studio Code download page`_.
       * In |VSC|, the latest version of the `nRF Connect for VS Code Extension Pack`_.
-      * The latest version of the :ref:`requirements_clt` package.
-        Download it from the `nRF Command Line Tools`_ page.

    .. group-tab:: Command line